Here’s another mailbag.

 I’ve often also seen refeeds (high-carbohydrate overfeeding as discussed in A Guide to Flexible Dieting) trigger whooshes.
 A bit more accurately, people get fed up with dieting for a month with no visible results, say ‘screw this’ and go pig out.
 And frequently wake up several pounds lighter and looking leaner.
 I just try to structure and control it a a bit better with structured refeeds.

 Something else to consider has to do with the issue of the estimation equations for maintenance intake.
-As I discussed in How to Estimate Maintenance Caloric Intake, I use a rough estimate for maintenance of 14-16 cal/lb (31-35 cal/kg).
+I use a rough estimate for maintenance of 14-16 cal/lb (31-35 cal/kg).
 A standard moderate deficit is usually a 20% reduction which puts most people in the range of 10-12 cal/lb (22-26.5 cal/kg).

 However, those values are only estimates which have to be adjusted based on real world fat loss (I’ll discuss how I make adjustments in a later article).
 In modern times, with decreasing amounts of daily activity, I’m finding that many people, unless they engage in quite a bit of exercise during the day, find that even 10 cal/lb doesn’t generate significant fat loss.
 Because their true maintenance is lower than the estimate.